Sign Up

 After completing this course, the learner will be able to:

-1. Describe the characteristics of Autism
+1. Describe the characteristics of autism spectrum disorder (ASD).

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.